bds311/bds311.github.io/syllabus_25.md

 ### Grading

-- 85% Problem Sets.
+- 80% Problem Sets.
 Each assignment will be normalized to count equally.
-- 10% In-class quiz (Date TBD; Likely in week 7)
+- 15% Two In-class quizes (Week 7 and Week 9)
 - 5% Participation.
 Full credit given for attendance at lecture and/or homework help sessions.